Stocks fall as worries about banks, possible recession flare

 In "the biggest picture: since 1870 there have been 14 big world recessions, all driven by wars, pandemics & banking crises," investment strategist Michael Hartnett wrote in a BofA Global Research report.

-Banks have borrowed nearly US$165 billion from the Federal Reserve over the last week in a sign of how much stress is in the system.
+Banks have borrowed nearly $165 billion from the Federal Reserve over the last week in a sign of how much stress is in the system.

 After years of enjoying historically easy conditions, banks and the economy are now getting a shock to the system after the Federal Reserve and other central banks jacked up interest rates at a blistering pace.
 The moves are meant to get the world's high inflation under control.